shownotesArchive/show-pad/doc/doctypes.md

 Document-Types
 ==============

-ShowPad is able to handle multiple types of documents at one, for example: document `mm106` can be etherpad-lite, `cre132` asyncnoter.
+ShowPad is able to handle multiple types of documents, at once.
+For example: document `mm106` could be of type etherpad-lite and `cre132` may exist as doctype asyncnoter.
 A doctype is represented by a javascript-file in `/src/documenttypes/`.
 All doctypes in this directory are automatically loaded.

 The basic structure of this file has to look like this: